Caring for animals during extreme heat

 - pigs become heat stressed at a lower temperature level and are very prone to sunburn

 - sheep that are newly shorn are at risk of heat stress and sunburn due to lack of insulation from heat provided by wool

-- high producing dairy cows are more effected by extreme heat than lower producing cows
+- high producing dairy cows are more affected by extreme heat than lower producing cows

 - lactating cattle are more susceptible than dry cows because of the additional metabolic heat generated during lactation